Upland chorus frog: Behavior

-Upland chorus frogs are secretive, nocturnal frogs, and are rarely seen (or heard) except immediately after rains.
+Upland chorus frogs are secretive, freeze-tolerant, nocturnal frogs, and are rarely seen (or heard) except immediately after rains.
+Their chorus will vary depending on the area they are found within, because they have significantly different pulse patterns in many different locations across their distribution.
 They are an almost entirely terrestrial species, and found in a variety of habitats, but usually moderately moist, vegetated areas, not far from a permanent water source.
 Like most frogs, they are insectivorous.
 Breeding occurs throughout the year, but most frequently during the cooler, more rainy periods from November to March.
-Eggs are laid in clusters of 60 or so, in water and attached to vegetation.
+Eggs are laid in clusters of 60 or so, and females will lay 197–835 eggs (average 441.314 ± 50.26).
+Breeding sites are typically small temporary pools and puddles in grassy fields; they do not breed in permanent water.
 The female can lay upwards of 1,000 eggs at a time.
+The egg period lasts from 3–17 days, followed by a larval period of 5.1 weeks.

 Conservation status

 The upland chorus frog is listed as a protected species in the state of New Jersey, primarily due to habitat destruction.
 Because of its restrictive habitat preferences, this species is declining in several states, particularly in areas where roadside ditches and other ephemeral pools are being drained or destroyed for new developments.